TimothyCorrado/small-biz-cybersecurity-toolkit/progress/Entry003.md

 02/17/2026: practiced with ai generation, to generate stories and make educational content.

 02/19/2026: looking into pen testing, tryhackme as well

+02/20/2026: scheduled interview at remarcable on Monday at 11am for IT support